-Calicivirus is a common viral infection in cats which causes cat flu, producing upper respiratory symptoms such as sneezing, nasal discharge, rhinitis and mouth ulcers.
+Calicivirus is a common viral infection in cats that causes cat flu, producing upper respiratory symptoms such as sneezing, nasal discharge, rhinitis and mouth ulcers.
 Cats become infected either directly, via direct contact with the secretions of an infected cat, or indirectly via fomites (inanimate objects such as food bowls and bedding).

 Supportive care while your cat mounts an immune response.
-This may include antibiotics treat secondary bacterial infection and fluids to prevent dehydration.
+This may include antibiotics to treat secondary bacterial infection and fluids to prevent dehydration.
 Removal of nasal and eye discharge with a warm, damp cloth.